adafruit/seesaw/README.md

 # Build

-Load seesaw.atsln with Atmel Studio 7 and build
+Load the project with Eclipse IDE.
+Set the CMSIS_PATH C/C++ build variable to point to your CMSIS locations.
+Build.

 # Contributing